dgraph-io/dgraph/wiki/content/deploy/kubernetes.md

 In order to expose the alpha service and ratel service publicly you can use kubernetes service type `LoadBalancer`, or an Ingress resource.

 ##### LoadBalancer (Public Internet)

 To use an external load balancer, set the service type to `LoadBalancer`.

-{{% notice "note" %}}For security purposes we recommend restricting access to any public endpoints, such as using a white list.
+{{% notice "note" %}}For security purposes we recommend limiting access to any public endpoints, such as using a white list.{{% /notice %}}

 You can expose alpha service to the Internet as follows: